MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 - You want to embed or link to the content in a public website, for example by using an HTML iframe element.

 > [!CAUTION]
 > The Publish to web feature is a powerful technique that shares Power BI reports with the world.
 However, it has the potential to expose private or sensitive data, whether accidentally or intentionally.
 For this reason, this feature is disabled by default.
-A Power BI administrator must enable the feature and should restrict its use to specific trusted users or security groups.
+A Power BI administrator must [enable the feature and should restrict its use to specific trusted users or security groups](/fabric/admin/service-admin-portal-export-sharing#publish-to-web).

 > [!WARNING]
 > Publish to web is subject to many [limitations](../collaborate-share/service-publish-to-web.md#considerations-and-limitations).
-Test that your report is supported by Publish to web before committing to this approach.
+Test that your report design works when using Publish to web before committing to this approach.

 ### Step 4: Identify consumer licensing considerations